Breathwork: The Free Tool With Surprisingly Good Evidence

 What the evidence shows

 A meta-analysis of randomized controlled trials (12 trials, 785 participants) found breathwork produced significantly lower stress than control conditions, with similar benefits for anxiety and depressive symptoms (meta-analysis, Scientific Reports).
-A Stanford randomized study compared three 5-minute daily breathing exercises with mindfulness meditation and found exhale-emphasized “cyclic sighing” produced the greatest improvement in mood and the biggest drop in breathing rate (Stanford study).
+A Stanford randomized study compared three 5-minute daily breathing exercises with mindfulness meditation-for-beginners" title="Meditation for Beginners: What the Research Actually Shows">meditation and found exhale-emphasized “cyclic sighing” produced the greatest improvement in mood and the biggest drop in breathing rate (Stanford study).

 The takeaway: even 5 minutes a day of structured breathing can move the needle - a rare combination of free, fast, and evidence-backed.